St Columba Anglican School

 It is students' responsibility to ensure they adequately catch up on all missed work as soon as possible following their return to school.

 In NSW, school attendance is compulsory until the age of 17.
-If a student plans to leave or transfer to another school, parents or caregivers must provide official written notice to the Principal at least one term in advance.
+If a student plans to leave or transfer to another school, parents or caregivers must provide official written notice to the Enrolments team at least one term in advance.
 If sufficient notice isn’t given, fees in lieu of notice may apply.

-Before leaving, an Exit Form must be completed, any outstanding fees settled, and all school property — such as library books and equipment — returned.
+Before leaving, an Exit Form must be completed, any outstanding fees settled, and all school property, such as library books and equipment, returned.
 Please also let us know the name of the school the student will be transferring to, as this is a requirement from the Board of Studies.

 ATTENDANCE AND ABSENCES